CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Introduction

-In this work, we provide an answer to this question by measuring the presence of attribute-object binding information in individual image and text embeddings of CLIP.
-We train linear probes designed to extract attribute information for particular objects of interest.
-We then show that individual modalities linearly separate the attributes for each object present in the image or caption in almost any case.
-We thus verify that the embeddings of individual modalities contain the right attribute-object binding.
+In this work, we investigate the cause of CLIP's BoWness by testing whether attribute–object binding is present in individual image and text embeddings.
+We train linear probes to extract attribute information for specific objects in two-object scenes and show that attributes can be linearly separated in both modalities.
+This signal remains robust as the number of objects increases, especially for text embeddings.
+For image embeddings, a conjunctive search experiment confirms that CLIP captures feature bindings, not just a BoW collection of features.
+Together, these results demonstrate that the embeddings already contain the right attribute-object binding.

-Building on this insight, we hypothesize that the CLIP's BoWness is attributable to superficial misalignment stemming from the cosine similarity computation.
-To validate this, we propose Linear Attribute Binding CLIP, or \textbf{LABCLIP}, to align the text and image modalities with a simple linear transformation \( \mathbf{A} \).
-The linear transformation is trained with synthetic negative samples obtained by permuting attribute-object associations in text captions in image-caption datasets.
-The CLIP encoders remain frozen.
-Empirically, we demonstrate significant improvements in cross-modal attribute-object binding in multiple benchmarks including ARO, SugarCrepe, and COCO.
+Building on this insight, we hypothesize that CLIP’s BoW-like behavior stems from superficial cross-modal misalignment.
+Although binding information is present in each modality, the model is not sufficiently encouraged to use it, leading to mismatched binding signals between text and image embeddings.
+To validate this, we apply a simple linear transformation \( \mathbf{A} \) to one modality.
+We train \( \mathbf{A} \) using negative samples created by permuting attribute-object pairs in text captions from image-caption datasets.
+Empirically, this approach yields significant gains in cross-modal attribute–object binding on ARO, SugarCrepe, and COCO, indicating that CLIP’s encoders were already capable of representing correct bindings.
+This finding has a practical implication: updating existing CLIP vector databases does not require retraining of the encoders or re-extracting of features.